thisiskushal31/blog/src/content/markdown/database-mastery-series-index.md

 1. **Identify your database needs** - Review the comparison matrix above
 2. **Choose your database** - Use the [Relational vs NoSQL guide](https://thisiskushal31.github.io/blog/#/blog/relational-vs-nosql-databases-complete-guide) if unsure
-3. **Navigate to the relevant mastery series** - Click the series link above
+3. **Navigate to the relevant deployment guide series** - Click the series link above
 4. **Start with Blog 1** - Strategic Decision Framework for your chosen database
 5. **Use Blog 8** - Decision Matrix to make your deployment choice
 6. **Implement** - Follow the specific deployment guides for your chosen strategy